eclipse-sumo/sumo/docs/web/docs/Developer/Translating.md

 The translations should not be applied to debug and developer messages.
 This includes everything in src/foreign, src/libsumo, src/libtraci, src/traci_testclient and unittest.

+## Context

+The same string may have different meanings in different contexts or may need a shorter version due to limited space in the GUI.
+For this reason the `TLC` macro can be used, where the context can be
+mentioned: It contains first the context and then the string as parameters like in `TLC("Simulation", "Stop")`.
+Below is the list of context identifiers currently in use:
+- Simulation
+- Tooltips

 # Using translations

 Until we have a sufficient amount of translated strings the translations are disabled by default.